Things To Do in Ruidoso

 20 min drive

 The birthplace of Smokey Bear in Capitan.
-Museum, gardens, and Smokey's grave.
-Free admission.
-Great for kids.
+Museum, gardens, and Smokey's grave. $2 adults, $1 for kids 7-12, free under 7.
+Open daily.
 Hosts Smokey Bear Days in May.

 Wingfield Park